radumarias/rvirt-gpu/README.md

 - `GPU-Coortinator` distribute the instructions to multiple real `GPU`s
 - then it sends the results back to `vGPU` which sends them to the local app

-**The advantage is your private data never leave your network in plain.
+**The advantage is your private data never leaves  your network in plain.
 Only actual GPU instructions (CUDA instructions) are sent over the wire but encrypted with TLS.**

 # Wiki